dbirks/dotfiles/README.md

 --- | :---: | ---
-Linux distros | Arch, Antergos, CentOS, Debian, Xubuntu | the Arch User Repository is amazingly helpful Window manager | i3 | so nice to use once you get used to it Shell | zsh | might switch back to bash
-Terminal | urxvt | Ctrl + Alt + C to copy
+Linux distros | Arch, Antergos, CentOS, Debian, Xubuntu | the Arch User Repository is amazingly helpful Window manager | i3 | so nice to use once you get used to it Shell | bash | the fish and zsh journey ends with me at plain ol' bash Terminal | urxvt | Ctrl + Alt + C to copy
 Web browser | Chromium
 File browser | spacefm